 Early on in the process it was key to comb through all the content; not a task for the faint hearted.
 We set about undertaking a content audit.
 Luckily Drupal could output a number of key attributes, but mostly this was fun documenting in Excel.

-We captured several key attributes for each content piece.
+Several key attributes for each content piece were captured.
 Aiming to find issues which helped us make decisions on the content, these were the kind of questions we wanted to know:

 - Is it a popular page, where does it rank?